TowneSquare/TownSq-testnet-contract-readme/README.md

 ---

 ## Hub Token Pools
+These are hub-level contracts that serve as the global record of asset pools.
+They mirror their Spoke counterparts to ensure consistent accounting, liquidity management, and cross-chain synchronization.
 | Token   | Deployment Date | Address                                      |
 |---------|-----------------|----------------------------------------------|
 | MON     | Apr-02-2025     | `0x9BCeEA5cF70F801d461AE40eBF75Dda72a02696c` |